LOW VISION LEARNING CENTERWinning Solutions for Failing

 To help avoid glare, use an adjustable lamp and position the lamp to the side, rather than directly in front of you.
-Many people find

-hand being used.
+When writing, place lamps on the opposite side of the hand being used.
 Locate the bottom edge of the lampshade just below eye level.

 In hallways and stairways, provide generous amounts of light and position it so it shines on walls, floors, steps, and railings.